Hilda

 February 2014

-The micro-loan Hilda received over a decade ago has been a life-changing part of her life and her family's life.
-Hilda and Luis are still running the family sales business.
+The micro-loan Hilda received over a decade ago has been a life-changing experience for her and her family.
+Hilda and Luis continue to run the family sales business.
 Although what they sell has changed over the years, the business has maintained their family.
 With a stable source of income, they have had consistent food, water, shelter, medical care, and education for their children.
 All these things break the cycle of extreme poverty.

 November 2010